tr8dr/.Net-Bridge/README.md

 ```

+The python API provides CLR as proxy objects almost indistinguishable from python objects.
+One can interact with normal python syntax.
 Here is how we could call the above from python:
 ```python
 clr = CLRApi.get()